ZoneMinder/zoneminder/README.txt

   a lot more flexibility to the definition of zones.
 Zones can be drawn semi-interactively.

 o    FEATURE - Certain preset zones settings are now supplied to allow quicker configuration of zones.
-These are intended to be a guide only, and not definitive settings but form a useful starting point.

-o    FEATURE - The zmpkg.pl scripts now attempts to determine the supported syntax of the 'su' command so it should work even with distributions like Slackware that don't support the -shell option.
+These are intended to be a guide only, and not definitive settings but form a useful starting point. o    FEATURE - The zmpkg.pl scripts now attempts to determine the supported syntax of the `su' command so it should work even with distributions like Slackware that don't support the -shell option.
 Previously this required a hand edit. o    FEATURE - Some common perl functionality has been moved to perl modules which have been included.
 This also allows other scripts to use the ZoneMinder modules to create additional functionality particularly in the area of triggering.
-All scripts have been converted  to  use  these modules.

-o    FEATURE - A (small currently) number of monitor presets have been added to the monitor configuration view.
+All scripts have been converted to use these modules. o    FEATURE - A (small currently) number of monitor presets have been added to the monitor configuration view.
 This allows quicker initial configuration of certain (mostly network) cameras without having to know all the paths.
 Contributions detailing other cameras will be gratefully accepted. o    FEATURE - Signal loss on locally attached video sources is now detected.
 This will create a short Signal Lost event on signal loss, followed by a Signal Reacquired event when it comes back.
-While the signal is lost no recording will  take place in any mode.

-o     FEATURE  -  The  zmtrigger.pl script has been  completed revamped  to  support both incoming and  outgoing  triggers.
+While the signal is lost no recording will take place in any mode. o    FEATURE - The zmtrigger.pl script has been completed revamped to support both incoming and outgoing triggers.
 Certain example triggers and connections have been included in the trigger modules but this is intended to be an example only and to provide a basis for users to customise and add their own functionality.
-Users will also be able  to  contribute modules tailored to specific external systems.

-o     FEATURE  -  More  configuration has been  moved  to  the zm.conf  file.
+Users will also be able to contribute modules tailored to specific external systems. o    FEATURE - More configuration has been moved to the zm.conf file.
 All components now use this file for initial configuration.
-Scripts may also use a local copy, in the same directory, to allow overrides etc.

-o    FEATURE - The zmconfig.pl script is no more!
-Building now only requires the 'configure' step and then make etc. Database parameters can be supplied to the configure script.

-o    FEATURE - The configure script now includes more system compatibility checking including checks for required and optional perl modules. o     FEATURE - Generation and management of thumbnail  images is  now  improved.
-Thumbnail images (and any  that  are  not directly created for the event) are now stored in the images directory under the web root, where zmaudit will periodically remove them.

-o     FEATURE - All libjpeg output is now trapped and  handled as regular format debug.

-o     FEATURE - Some jpeg data is cached on first use  instead of  being regenerated each time.
+Scripts may also use a local copy, in the same directory, to allow overrides etc. o    FEATURE - The zmconfig.pl script is no more!
+Building now only requires the `configure' step and then make etc. Database parameters can be supplied to the configure script. o    FEATURE - The configure script now includes more system compatibility checking including checks for required and optional perl modules. o    FEATURE - Generation and management of thumbnail images is now improved.
+Thumbnail images (and any that are not directly created for the event) are now stored in the images directory under the web root, where zmaudit will periodically remove them. o    FEATURE - All libjpeg output is now trapped and handled as regular format debug. o     FEATURE - Some jpeg data is cached on first use  instead of  being regenerated each time.
 This should speed  up  jpeg handling to some degree.